elasticsearch-dump/elasticsearch-dump/README.md

-                    Add custom headers to Elastisearch requests (helpful when your Elasticsearch instance sits behind a proxy) (default: '{"User-Agent": "elasticdump"}') --sourceOnly
+                    Add custom headers to Elastisearch requests (helpful when your Elasticsearch instance sits behind a proxy) (default: '{"User-Agent": "elasticdump"}') --params
+                    Add custom parameters to Elastisearch requests uri.
+Helpful when you for example want to use elasticsearch preference
+                    (default: null)
+--sourceOnly
                     Output only the json contained within the document _source
                     Normal: {"_index":"","_type":"","_id":"", "_source":{SOURCE}}